-In 2020 there many thousands of mobile phone users around the world that have a need to save and print text messages for court, trial, or their lawyer.
+In 2021 there millions of mobile phone users around the world that have a need to save and print text messages for court, trial, or their lawyer.
 Whatever kind of legal-related issue you are having, printing out text messages from both iPhone and Android devices is easy with a few quick steps.

 As reported by Forbes Magazine, 16 million text messages are sent every minute of the day around the world!
 The need to document and print SMS text messages for court is becoming commonplace, especially since large amounts of personal and business related information is sent and received via text message every single day.
 Legal administrators, attorneys, solicitors, and law firm assistants, are now regularly requiring their clients to capture and print text messages so that they have copies for evidence or to present before a judge for court hearings.

 One of the easiest ways for Android users to print text messages is with SMS Backup+.
 The software is located in the Google Play Store and it lets anyone automatically backup their SMS and MMS messages.
 Note: Before getting started, if you don't currently have IMAP enabled for your Gmail account you'll need to ensure that IMAP is turned on.
 Here are instructions on how to accomplish that task.
 Once you turn on the IMAP preference in your Gmail account, you will be able to begin saving your text messages.

 Steps to print text messages for court on Android

 Install SMS Backup+ on any Android phone.

 Select "connect" and enter your Gmail account information.